Euler angles: Geometrical definition

 Euler angles between two reference frames are defined only if both frames have the same handedness.

-Conventions by intrinsic rotations
+Definition by intrinsic rotations

 Intrinsic rotations are elemental rotations that occur about the axes of a coordinate system XYZ attached to a moving body.
 Therefore, they change their orientation after each elemental rotation.
 The XYZ system rotates, while xyz is fixed.
 Starting with XYZ overlapping xyz, a composition of three intrinsic rotations can be used to reach any target orientation for XYZ.

 Euler angles can be defined by intrinsic rotations.
 The rotated frame XYZ may be imagined to be initially aligned with xyz, before undergoing the three elemental rotations represented by Euler angles.
 Its successive orientations may be denoted as follows: